martinmphil/ron_reade/README.md

-# ron_reade
+# Ron Reade
-Text-to-speech local in a browser
+Realistic Text-To-Speech in a browser with local neural networks.